ahmo10/new-challenge2/README.md

 - Flask_restplus
 - Flask

-# RUNNING THE APPLICATION
+# RUNNING THE APPLICATION '''
-- Clone the repository to your local machine by running ''' git clone https://github.com/ahmo10/new-challenge2.git '''
+- Clone the repository to your local machine by running  git clone https://github.com/ahmo10/new-challenge2.git
 - navigate to the project directory
 - activate the virtual environment by running source venv/bin/activate for Ubuntu users
 - install dependencies by running pip install -r requirements.txt
 - install flask by running pip install flask
 - run the application by python3 app.py
-- run the endpoints by python3 test_app.py
+- Run test by python test_app.py '''

 ## API ROUTES